maxohq/maxo_test_iex/README.md

   - Now you're running!
   - This pattern is very common in Golang / JS / TypeScript and we think it should be also more common in the Elixir community.

+- Low - tech:

+  - it does not require a particular editor extension or similar.
+Just simple Elixir + ExUnit in your terminal.
+  - your workflow wont have to change in future, since the foundation for TestIex is very stable:
+    - ExUnit + file system watching + Iex

+- Maintainable:

+  - since it requires very little code, it's very easy to maintain and adjust on new Elixir releases
+  - the core is in [TestIex.Core](https://github.com/maxohq/maxo_test_iex/blob/main/lib/test_iex/core.ex).
+  - It is less than 40 lines of Elixir code with lots of docs.
+  - besides it does not have any hairy GenServer logic and also has no ambitions to grow more features and become more complex
+  - by not supporting umbrella projects, we keep the code complexity much lower
+  - every Elixir project is considered to be in a single root folder with following directories under it:
+    - `lib`
+    - `test`

 Please give it a try and see if you like it!